thaxz/SpaceCruiser-WWDC23/README.md

 ## Introduction

 Space Cruiser is a pixel art-style game where the player is a pilot who has been selected for a space exploration program.
-The player's mission is to visit different planets, and even our moon, to gather information about them.
+The player's mission is to visit different planets to gather information about them.
 The spaceship is controlled by tilting your device, which adds a level of immersion to the game.
 The player must navigate through each planet's unique environment and maintain control of your ship for a specific amount of time before moving on to the next one.

 ## Project